Your shopping cart is empty!

 As '1 - Coloured fabrics' and do not scrub the rubber surface

 Jetwashing is the easiest method of cleaning the polyester fabric or a hose with your finger over the end (basically a pressured water spray).
+Do not jetwash the rubber side of the fabric.
 If jetwashing does not work then as per '1' but the water temperature should be 40 degrees in a machine.
 Note the mushroom coloured straps (herringbone tape) will not be affected by bleach.

 Ideally all fabrics after cleaning should be treated with Fabsil Gold (1ltr) but sometimes life is too short - Fabsil is the belt and braces approach.
 It can be srayed on with a mist sprayer or painted on (spraying is easier).
 Fabsil Gold is commonly available on Amazon or at Halfords / camping shops.
 Amazon sometimes has offers that include a sprayer.